petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 #### Solution

-You can do the following to make Azure Container Instances quota available for VM Image Builder:
+You can take the following actions to make Azure Container Instances quota available for VM Image Builder:

 - Look up other usage of Azure Container Instances in your subscription.
 Remove any unneeded instances to make quota available for VM Image Builder.
 - VM Image Builder deploys Azure Container Instances only temporarily during a build.
 These instances are deleted after the build finishes.